Jonny "Itch" Fox

-Jonathan "Jonny" Fox, better known simply by his stage name Itch, is an English rapper.
+Jonathan Fox, better known simply by his stage name Itch, is an English rapper.
 Fox is the lead vocalist of The King Blues, previously performing briefly as a solo musician during the band's absence.

 Early life

 Jonathan Fox was born and grew up in South London, England.
 His mother is from Malaysia.
 At the age of 13, he was homeless and sold copies of The Big Issue to make some money.

 Music career

 2004–12: The King Blues

 In 2004, Fox released a solo EP under the name The King Blues.
 However, he began recording with a number of different musicians before settling on a permanent lineup.
 They initially played in squats around London.

 In 2010, Fox collaborated with UK band Faithless on their song "Crazy Bal'heads" for their album The Dance.

 In April 2012, the band announced that they would split, with their final album, Long Live the Struggle, to be released months later in July 2012.